pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ## How to write code review comments

-### Be respectful to the reviewees
+### Be respectful to PR authors

 Good reviewers are compassionate.
-Your code always need to be reviewed.
-And also you always need to review other contributors' code.
-Regard reviews as a learning process, and everyone wins.
+While you are reviewing the code of a PR author, at the same time, your own code might be under the review of other reviewers too.
+If you regard code review as a learning process, then everyone wins.

-### Ask questions rather than make statements
+### Ask questions instead of making statements

-Wording is very important.
-Try to be constructive in your feedback, rather than critical.
-You can do this by asking questions, rather than making statements.
-And remember to give praise alongside your constructive feedback.
+The wording of the review comments is very important.
+To provide review comments that are constructive rather than critical, you can try asking questions rather than making statements.
+Along with your constructive feedback, you are recommended to give your praise too.

 ### Offer sincere praise

-Most reviewers focus only on what’s wrong with the code, but they should offer encouragement and appreciation for good practices, as well.
-It’s sometimes even more valuable, in terms of mentoring, to tell a developer what they did right than to tell them what they did wrong.
+Good PR reviewers focus not only on what is wrong with the code but also on good practices in the code.
+As a PR reviewer, you are recommended to offer your encouragement and appreciation to PR authors for the good practices in the code.
+In terms of mentoring, telling PR authors what they did is right is even more valuable than telling them what they did is wrong.

-For example, imagine you’re reviewing for an author who struggles to write documentation, and you come across a clear, concise function comment.
-Let them know they nailed it.
-They will improve faster if you tell them when they got it right instead of just waiting to ding them when they screw up.
+For example, suppose that you are reviewing a PR created by an author who struggles to write documentation, and you come across a clear, concise function comment in the PR.
+Then, you are recommended to tell such PR authors that they nailed it.
+To help the PR authors improve faster, tell the authors when they get it right instead of just waiting to ding them when they screw up.

-#### Summary
+### Summary

-* Be kind to the coder, not to the code.
+* Be kind to PR authors, not to the code.
-* Ask questions rather than make statements.
+* Ask questions instead of making statements.
-* Treat people who know less than you with respect, deference, and patience.
+* Treat people who know code less than you with respect, deference, and patience.
-* Remember to praise when the code quality exceeds your expectation.
+* Offer your praise when the code quality exceeds your expectation.
-* It isn't necessarily wrong if the coder's solution is different from yours.
+* It is not necessarily wrong if the solution of a PR author is different from yours.
-* Refer to the code style document when necessary.
+* Refer to the code style document if necessary.

 ## Review with the @ti-chi-bot

-The TiDB community is using a service called [@ti-chi-bot](https://book.prow.tidb.io/#/en/) to help with the review of the pull requests.
+The TiDB community uses a service called [@ti-chi-bot](https://book.prow.tidb.io/#/en/) to help with the review of the pull requests.

-You can see the full list of commands accepted by the bot in [this page](https://prow.tidb.io/command-help?repo=pingcap%2Ftidb).
+You can see the full list of commands accepted by the bot at [this page](https://prow.tidb.io/command-help?repo=pingcap%2Ftidb).

-Here are the most frequent commands you are like gonna use during a review.
+Here are the most frequent commands you're gonna use during a review:

 * `/cc @reviewer` requests a review from the reviewer.
 * `/assign @committer` assigns a committer to help merge the pull request